junxit/us-congress-bills-113/bill.md

   - **(1)** in the first undesignated paragraph, by striking “Upon finding” and inserting “(a) In general.—Upon finding”;
   - **(2)** in the second undesignated paragraph, by striking “When the damages” and inserting “(b) Assessment by court; treble damages.—When the damages”;
   - **(3)** by inserting after subsection (b), as designated by paragraph (2) of this subsection, the following:
-    > - **(c)** *Willful infringement* A claimant seeking to establish willful infringement may not rely on evidence of pre-suit notification of infringement unless that notification identifies with particularity the asserted patent, identifies the product or process accused, and explains with particularity, to the extent possible following a reasonable investigation or inquiry, how the product or process infringes one or more claims of the patent.
+    > - **(c)** *Willful infringement* A claimant seeking to establish willful infringement may not rely on evidence of pre-suit notification of infringement unless that notification identifies with particularity the asserted patent, identifies the product or process accused, identifies the ultimate parent entity of the claimant, and explains with particularity, to the extent possible following a reasonable investigation or inquiry, how the product or process infringes one or more claims of the patent.

   - **(4)** in the last undesignated paragraph, by striking “The court” and inserting “(d) Expert testimony.—The court”.
 - **(g)** *Effective date* Except as otherwise provided in this section, the amendments made by this section shall take effect on the date of the enactment of this Act and shall apply to any action for which a complaint is filed on or after that date.